 (a) As of the date of this Agreement, the authorized capital stock of Parent consists of (i) 200,000,000 shares of Parent Common Stock and (ii) 10,000,000 shares of preferred stock, par value \$0.01 per share ("Parent Preferred Stock" and, together with the Parent Common Stock, the "Parent Capital Stock").
-At the close of business on December 18, 2020: (A) 157,974,267 shares of Parent Common Stock were issued and outstanding, including 3,255,451 shares of restricted Parent Common Stock are issuable upon the Parent Equity Plan; (B) no shares of Parent Common Stock were treasury stock; (C) 205,005 shares of Parent Common Stock are issuable upon the exercise of outstanding time-vesting restricted stock unit awards in respect of shares of Parent Common Stock; (E) 488,470 (assuming satisfaction of performance goals at the target level) or 1,089,464 (assuming satisfaction of performance goals at the maximum level) shares of Parent Common Stock; (F) no shares of Parent Preferred Stock were issued and outstanding performance-vesting restricted stock unit award in respect of shares of Parent Preferred Stock were reserved for issuance of parent Preferred Stock were issued and outstanding performance-vesting restricted stock unit award in respect of shares of Parent Common Stock; (F) no shares of Parent Preferred Stock were issued and outstanding; and (G) 2,848,858 shares of Parent Common Stock were reserved for issuance of future awards pursuant to the Parent Equity Plan.
+At the close of business on December 18, 2020: (A) 157,974,267 shares of Parent Common Stock were issued and outstanding, including 3,255,451 shares of restricted Parent Common Stock issued pursuant to the Parent Equity Plan; (B) no shares of Parent Common Stock were treasury stock; (C) 205,005 shares of Parent Common Stock are issuable upon the exercise of outstanding options to purchase Parent Common Stock; (D) 1,106,228 shares of Parent Common Stock were reserved for issuance upon the settlement of outstanding time-vesting restricted stock unit awards in respect of shares of Parent Common Stock; (E) 488,470 (assuming satisfaction of performance goals at the target level) or 1,089,464 (assuming satisfaction of performance goals at the maximum level) shares of Parent Common Stock were reserved for issuance upon the settlement of outstanding performance-vesting restricted stock unit award in respect of shares of Parent Common Stock; (F) no shares of Parent Preferred Stock were issued and outstanding; and (G) 2,848,858 shares of Parent Common Stock were reserved for issuance of future awards pursuant to the Parent Equity Plan.